-The Industrial Demand Module projects the consumption of energy for heat and power and for feedstocks, and raw materials in each of 21 industries, subject to the delivered prices of energy and macroeconomic variables representing employment and the value of shipments for each industry.
+The Industrial Demand Module projects the consumption of energy for heat and power, feedstocks, and raw materials in each of 21 industries, subject to the delivered prices of energy and the values of macroeconomic variables representing employment and the value of shipments for each industry.
 As noted in the description of the Macroeconomic Activity Module, the value of shipments is based on NAICS.
-The industries are classified into three groups: energy-intensive manufacturing, non-energy-intensive manufacturing, and nonmanufacturing.
-Of the eight energy-intensive industries, seven are modeled in the Industrial Demand Module, with components for boiler/steam/cogeneration, buildings, and process/assembly use of energy.
-Bulk chemicals are further disaggregated to organic, inorganic, resins, and agricultural chemicals.
-A representation of CHP and a recycling component are also included.
-The use of energy for petroleum refining and at ethanol plants is modeled in the PMM, and the projected consumption is included in the industrial totals.
+The industries are classified into three groups: energy intensive manufacturing, non energy intensive manufacturing, and nonmanufacturing.
+Of the eight energy intensive industries, seven are modeled in the Industrial Demand Module, with energy-consuming components for boiler/steam/CHP, buildings, and process/assembly use of energy.
+A generalized representation of CHP is included based on historical utilization rates and driven by end-use electricity demand.
+The use of energy for petroleum refining (the eighth energy-intensive manufacturing industry) and at ethanol plants is modeled in the PMM, and the projected consumption is included in the industrial totals.